loucaspapalazarou/python-racing-game/README.md

 ## Description

 This is just a simple racing game made in pygame.
 It consists of 2 laps around a track, stopwatch and scoreboard.
-It is made as part of the course 'Python Programming Language' at the University of Hradec Kralove
+Made as part of the course 'Python Programming Language' at the University of Hradec Kralove

 ## Getting Started